 Keeping your business and personal finances in separate bank accounts is important to track the income and expenses of your business and identify trends.

 Many banks offer free business checking accounts, so be sure to find a cost-effective option for your business.

 Step 7: Get your Marketing Plan in Place

-To get started, you can quickly find writing jobs on job boards like Upwork, Fiverr, and ProBlogger, where people and companies post freelance jobs.
-After you build up a good reputation, You will just need to set up a good profile and have an effective cover letter.
+To get started as a new freelance writer, having a writing sample or two is a must.
+These don’t have to be samples from an actual client, but having a few samples to look at so clients can evaluate your work.
+You can quickly find writing jobs on job boards like Upwork, Fiverr, and ProBlogger, where people and companies post freelance jobs.
+After you build up a good reputation, you will just need to set up a good profile and have an effective cover letter.

 You may need employees to help you run your freelance writing business.
 Make sure that you select people with appropriate experience and training.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.

 Step 10: Set up an Accounting System

 Setting up an accounting system for your freelance writing business is critical to the long-term success of your business.